 A variety of print and electronic library resources are available to support the curriculum programs of the college.
-The CCCC libraries have a combined collection of 28,000 books, 85 periodical subscriptions, and 200 audiovisual items.
-The Lee Main Campus (Sanford) Library also has an extensive law collection, a music CD collection, an audio book collection, and a movie collection.
+The CCCC libraries have a combined collection of 18,000 books, 40 periodical subscriptions, and 2500 audiovisual items.

-Electronic resources are comprised of several CCCC online databases, the NC LIVE database collection These combined resources provide access to 94 databases containing complete articles from over 24,000 periodicals, over 250,000 eBooks, and over 23,000 streaming videos.
-Students can access all of these resources from off campus using their Blackboard login credentials.
+Electronic resources are comprised of CCCC online databases and the NC LIVE database collection.
+These combined resources provide access to 150 databases containing complete articles from over 114,000 periodicals, over 580,000 eBooks, and over 38,000 streaming videos.
+Students can access all of these resources from off campus using their CCCC Portal login credentials.

-The online catalog, a central database containing the holdings of CCCC and 49 other North Carolina community college libraries in the CCLINC consortium, provides easy and free access to additional resources in these libraries.
-Cooperative agreements giving students borrowing privileges exist between the CCCC libraries and the public libraries in Lee and Harnett counties, as well as Campbell University.
+The online catalog, a central database containing the holdings of CCCC and 50 other North Carolina community college libraries in the CCLINC consortium, provides easy and free access to additional resources in these libraries.
+Cooperative agreements giving students borrowing privileges exist between the CCCC libraries and the public libraries in Lee and Harnett counties, as well as Campbell University and UNC Greensboro.
 The library also participates in interlibrary loan services with other types of libraries in North Carolina and throughout the United States.
 Interlibrary Loan services allow the library to borrow materials from other libraries for our patrons to check out through the CCCC Libraries.